The combined instrument panel uses symbols, graphics and text when elements are to be executed.

 (Electronic Stability Control) - Stability system.

-- A trailer must not be connected to the car.
+- Trailers must not be connected to the car.

 Principle for PAP.

-- The function searches for a parking space and measures it - during measurement, speed must not exceed 30 km/h.
+- The function searches for a parking space and measures it - during measurement, speed must not exceed 30 km/h (20 mph).

 - The car is steered into the space during reversing.

-- The car is positioned in the space by driving forward and back.
+- The car is positioned in the space by means of driving forward/backward.